k9guy88/documentation/README.md

 ```
 Note: The file generated are hosted on Fliki's storage server and is deleted automatically after one month.
 We expect you to copy it to your own storage server for long term availability.

+### Generate video
+> Coming soon.
+Reach out on support@fliki.ai to register for early access.

 ### Usage
 Get usage for current billing period
 ```bash